Intel unleashes new Xeon processors for the network and edge

-Intel has unveiled a new range of Xeon processors designed specifically for network and edge deployments.
+Intel has unveiled new Xeon processors designed specifically for network and edge deployments.

 The new Intel Xeon D chips are built on the company’s next-generation platform, codenamed Sapphire Rapids, and feature integrated AI and crypto acceleration, built-in Ethernet and various other features that cater to common network and edge workloads.